eobermuhlner/ez-rpc/README.md

 }
 ```

+Java data structures may have methods, implement interfaces or use inheritance but none of these informations is transmitted over RPC.

 ## Configuration

 The configuration API is designed to be easy to use in injection frameworks (for example Spring).

 ### TCP Client Configuration

+A typical client configuration needs to specify:
+* *MetaDataService* knows about the services and data structures
+* *Protocol* specifies how the data is serialized and deserialized
+* *Transport* specifies where the server is and how to communicate with it

+The ez-rpc framework will then provide proxy implementations for the services that will send the calls to the remote server.

 ```java
 		MetaDataService serviceMetaData = new MetaDataService();